Water main replacement could disrupt thousands

 During construction, customers may experience temporary water interruptions, discolored water and/or low water pressure.

-Traffic will be impacted.
+Traffic in Lemoyne, Cumberland County will be impacted.
 Construction will take place on Hummel Avenue between south 3rd and south 9th streets Monday through Friday from 7:00 am to 5:00 pm.
 And on south 3rd street from Bosler Avenue to the 83-Bridge Sunday through Friday from 6:00 pm to 6:00 am.

 Construction ends in December, 2019.
 The entire project is set to wrap up in Spring 2020.